kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 ### RSS/Atom Feeds

-The feed produced by Gatsby created a lot of problems.
-I was not able to remove the CSS classes added by Styled-Components and the custom MDX tags blew up the file size so much that a lot of feed readers couldn’t parse it anymore.
+The feed produced by Gatsby created plenty of problems.
+I was unable to remove the CSS classes added by Styled-Components, and the custom MDX tags blew up the file size so much that a lot of feed readers couldn’t parse it anymore.

-All these problems are history with Eleventy.
-I created a [RSS feed](/index.xml).
+All these issues are history with Eleventy.
+I created an [RSS feed](/index.xml).

 ## Why Did I Change the Technology Stack?